naturalis/nbclassify/nbclassify/docs/scripts.rst

 Example usage::

-    $ nbc-trainer.py config.yml data --cache-dir cache/ \
+    $ nbc-trainer config.yml data --cache-dir cache/ \
     > -o train_data.tsv images/orchids/

-.. _nbc-trainer-py-data-batch:
+.. _nbc-trainer-data-batch:

 data-batch
 ----------

-In contrast to the :ref:`nbc-trainer-py-data` subcommand, this will automatically create all the training data files needed to train neural networks for classification on each level in a :ref:`classification hierarchy
+In contrast to the :ref:`nbc-trainer-data` subcommand, this will automatically create all the training data files needed to train neural networks for classification on each level in a :ref:`classification hierarchy
 <config-classification.hierarchy>`.
 It uses the classification hierarchy to